javers/javers.github.io/documentation/spring-boot-integration/index.md

 ```

 <h2 id="starter-demo-app">Demo application</h2>
-We crated a demo application based on Spring Boot.
+We created a demo application based on Spring Boot.
-It manages Organization Structure domain.
+It manages the Organization Structure domain.
-User can change salaries and positions of Employees and move them in Structure.
+The User can change salaries and positions of Employees and move them in the Structure.
 All changes are audited and easy to browse.

-Check out how easy is to add JaVers audit to the Spring Boot application.
+Check out how easy it is to add the JaVers audit to the Spring Boot application.

 Clone it from github: